An Interpretation of Bunched Logic for Reasoning about Heap-Manipulating Quantum Programs: A Quantum Separation Logic

+It is worth noting that, unlike Hoare logic---where only the second condition is required for partial correctness---separation logic imposes stronger requirements on the precondition to ensure that all accessed memory locations are properly allocated, preventing the program from getting stuck during execution.
+Accordingly, reasoning about program specifications will also involve reasoning about whether a program may get stuck.
+This practice is standard in classical separation logic but has not been adopted in previous quantum separation logics~\cite{qsep,qsep1,qsep2,rapunsl}.

-Fig. \ref{fig:logic-proofsystem} presents our core proof system for reasoning about the correctness specification, where the inference rules follow a \textit{small axiom} scheme.
-We will show in detail that the proof system is sound, relatively complete, and consistent with our intuitive understanding.
+We first present the proof system consisting of the \emph{small axioms}~\cite{separationlogic}, and illustrate that the proof system is sound, relatively complete, and consistent with our intuitive understanding.
+Next, we will introduce backward-reasoning rules with general postconditions and separating implications in preconditions.

-{ \textsc{Qalloc}, \textsc{Qfree}}.
-These two inference rules precisely embody our intuition regarding the allocation and disposal of qubits.
-In our BI-style logic, $q\mapsto I$ is analogous to $x\mapsto -$ in classical BI logic, indicating that $q$ is allocated without assuming its state, since $I$ stands for the entire space. \textsc{Qalloc} states that starting from an empty heap satisfying $\top^*$, after allocating $q$, the heap will contain exactly $q$ with an arbitrary initial state.
-In contrast, the precondition of the rule \textsc{Qfree} implies that from a quantum heap containing exactly $q$, regardless of the state of $q$, the heap will be empty after freeing $q$.

-{ \textsc{Init}, \textsc{Unitary}}.
-As introduced in Section \ref{sec:qheap}, the most significant difference between classical mutation and quantum mutation is that quantum mutation follows a ``transformation'' pattern, necessitating the recording of the old value $P$ of target qubits $\qreg$.
-Rules \textsc{Init} and \textsc{Unitary} embody our understanding of quantum heap mutations, where quantum operations directly affect the target qubits.
-However, a tricky completeness issue in the quantum setting involves reasoning about entangled states.
-To address this, we adjust the \textsc{Unitary} rule to handle larger heaps containing at least $\qreg$, rather than exactly $\qreg$.
-This modification is unnecessary for initialization statements, as the state remains unentangled after initialization.

-{ \textsc{Sequence}}.
-The \textsc{Sequence} rule is straightforward; it allows the sequential composition of correctness triples to reason about programs structured in a sequential manner.

-{ \textsc{If}, \textsc{While}}.
-These two rules reveal a novel application of the Sasaki hook in reasoning about the precondition of quantum if-branching.
-The assertion ``$\qreg\hookrightarrow I$'' in the precondition ensures that the measurement on $\qreg$ will not get stuck, while $\bigwedge_m (\qreg\hookrightarrow P_m\sasaki \psi_m)$ indicates that if the measurement outcome is $m$, then the post-measurement quantum heap will satisfy $\psi_m$.
-For those who are familiar with Hoare logic, the inference rule for the \textbf{if} statement can also be presented in another form: { }